 Of course, no trip is complete without sampling the local street food.
 While most Filipino street food consists of grilled meat or fried seafood balls, traditional baked goods, and other specialties are inherently vegan.

-Some phrases vegans need to learn
+Learn some Tagalog phrases vegans might need to use

 English-speaking travelers will be relieved to learn that English is an official language in the Philippines, so you will not have to memorize vegan-friendly words – unlike Thailand, where being vegan can be tricky!